TRobboJ/typeframes/README.md

 ## About

-Originally inspired by my frustration in the lack of types provided in pandas, this repo is just a pet project to learn how DataFrames and Series work under the hood.
+Originally inspired by my frustration in the lack of types provided in pandas, this repo is an implementation that has a focus on readability and easy maintenance.

+It's JavaScript, so if you're looking for amazing performance you should be looking else where, but if you just want to dip your feet into DataFrames then this is a good place to start.

 ## Series

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=./scripts/seriesExample.ts) -->
 <!-- The below code snippet is automatically added from ./scripts/seriesExample.ts -->

 ```ts
 import { Series } from "../src/series";